How to point a domain name to VPS using A records and custom nameservers

 Wait for the DNS propagation process and check the status using checkup tools or Terminal.
 Then, access your domain via a web browser to verify if it’s configured correctly.

-You may need to set up a reverse DNS record for various reasons, like tracking users or email origin.
+You may need to set up a reverse DNS record for various reasons, like tracking users or the origin of an email.
 It lets the DNS server resolve your VPS IP address to the domain name, not the opposite.

 To set up a reverse DNS, Hostinger users can add a pointer (PTR) record to VPS via hPanel.
 Here are the steps:

-1. On hPanel, click VPS on the top bar.
+- On hPanel, click VPS on the sidebar.

-2. Select the VPS in question and click Settings on the sidebar.
+- Select Manage for the VPS in question and click Settings on the sidebar.

 Once added, wait until the DNS servers fully propagate the PTR record.